mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

-integrity protected, and an association signal based on in-window ACK is not particularly resistant to off-path attacks; the state machine is therefore more susceptible to manipulation when used with vanilla TCP as when with a transport protocol providing full integrity protection for its headers end-to- end.
+integrity protected, and an association signal based on in-window ACK is not particularly resistant to off-path attacks; the state machine is therefore more susceptible to manipulation when used with vanilla TCP as when with a transport protocol providing full integrity protection for its headers end-to-end.

 ## Signal mapping for QUIC